hexalang/hexalang.github.io/_book/Hello.md

 ### Mastering error messages

-Hexa is strictly typed and compiled, meaning it keep track of code structure also at development time, not only at running resulting app.
+Hexa is strictly typed and compiled, meaning it keeps track of code structure also at development time, not only at running resulting app.
 Thus it helps you to quickly find errors, way faster than, say, JavaScript.
 So let's go crazy and break some code!

 Changle this line: